benjaminaugust/BindUp/README.md

 To properly configure your book for Bindup:

 - Keep your book in a `manuscript` folder
-- Order your folders and files by prepending a number, then the `~` symbol to the front of their titles.
+- Order your folders and files by prepending a number, then the `~` symbol to the front of their titles
+- Create a json configuration file

+### Organize your book in a manuscript folder

 An example of how your manuscript directory might look is: